MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 implementations might choose a particular balance, or adjust their aggressiveness based on observed network characteristics.

+Since it is possible to insert header values without emitting them on a stream, an encoder MAY also proactively insert header values which it believes will be needed on future requests, at the cost of reduced compression efficiency for incorrect predictions.

+The ability to split updates to the header table into discrete messages reduces the possibility for head-of-line blocking within the table update streams.
+Implementations SHOULD limit the size of table update messages to avoid head-of-line blocking within these messages.

 ## Timely Delete Completion versus State Commitment

+Anything which prevent deletes from completing can prevent the encoder from adding any new entries due to the maximum table size.
+This does not block the encoder from continuing to make requests, but could sharply limit compression performance.
+Encoders would be well-served to delete entries in advance of encountering the table maximum.
+Decoders SHOULD be prompt about emitting Delete-Ack instructions to enable the encoder to recover the table space.
-In QPACK, the encoder can enable deletes to complete more quickly by maintaining a complete history of which streams have referenced any given table entry and providing this list as part of the delete instruction.
-This history can be pruned without performance impact by removing entries where all data is known to have been successfully delivered and interpreted, if some transport coordination is employed.

-The encoder can also choose to maintain less state by advancing the Horizon value (see {{stream-id-list}}).
+The encoder can enable deletes to complete more quickly by maintaining a complete history of which streams have referenced any given table entry and providing this list as part of the delete instruction.
+The encoder can also choose to maintain less state by advancing the Horizon value (see
+{{stream-id-list}}).
 This value indicates the starting point of the provided history, and can be advanced arbitrarily far to discard history.
 This comes at the potential cost of a decoder taking longer to acknowledge that entries have been removed, but this cost is zero if all previous requests are known to have completed.
+Therefore, this history can be pruned without performance impact by removing entries where all data is known to have been successfully delivered and interpreted, if some transport coordination is employed.

 An encoder which chooses to maintain no history would simply supply a Horizon value of a stream which has not yet been used, meaning that deletes cannot complete until all currently-active requests have completed.

 A decoder can perform the same trade-off in the event the encoder's supplied history is more state than it wishes to track.

-# Performance Considerations

-While QPACK is designed to minimize head-of-line blocking between streams on header decoding, there are some situations in which lost or delayed packets can still impact the performance of header compression.

-References to indexed entries will block if the frame containing the entry definition is lost or delayed.
-Encoders MAY choose to trade off compression efficiency and avoid blocking by using literal instructions rather than referencing the dynamic table until the insertion is believed to be complete.

-Since it is possible to insert header values without emitting them on a stream, an encoder MAY proactively insert header values which it believes will be needed on future requests.

-Delayed frames which prevent deletes from completing can prevent the encoder from adding any new entries due to the maximum table size.
-This does not block the encoder from continuing to make requests, but could sharply limit compression performance.
-Encoders would be well-served to delete entries in advance of encountering the table maximum.
-Decoders SHOULD be prompt about emitting Delete-Ack instructions to enable the encoder to recover the table space.

-The ability to split updates to the header table into discrete messages reduces the possibility for head-of-line blocking within the table update streams.
-Implementations SHOULD limit the size of table update messages to avoid head-of-line blocking within these messages.

 # Security Considerations